RalphExp/Python3-Internal/Parser/pgen.md

         return cls(nfa.name, states)
 ```

-DFA also use a simplify method to reduce the number DFAState, simplify compares every pair of DFAState,
-if they are *equal*, they can be combined together.
-Equal means the \_\_eq\_\_ function returns True
+DFA also use a simplify method to reduce the number DFAState, simplify compares every pair of DFAState, if they are *equal*, they can be combined together.
+Equal means the \_\_eq\_\_ function returns True.

+* The two state must be both the accept state or not the accept state.
+* The two state must have the same number of arcs.
+* For each arc in state1 there must be an arc in state2 that these 2 arcs have the same label and the same target.

 ``` python
 class DFAState(object):
     ...